 Students in this course play the role of a designer, developing a theme for Wellington's annual yearbook publication.
 Designers serve as yearbook staff, attending occasional lunch meetings to discuss work with the editors.
-Working on a schoolwide publication requires commitment, responsibility, and good time management skills.
-Students in this course learn how typography, colors, and composition are the foundations for good design.
+Working on a school wide publication requires commitment, responsibility, and good time management skills.
+Students in this course learn about how typography, colors, and composition are the foundations for good design.
 Using digital platforms, staff members create layouts and contribute to the final design for the cover.
-Individual projects expand beyond the yearbook, allowing students to apply publication design to their own interests.